saurabhkashyap/.github/CLA.md

 ## No Obligation

-You acknowledge that Koj is under no obligation to use or incorporate your Contributions into any of the Projects.
+You acknowledge that Raindigi is under no obligation to use or incorporate your Contributions into any of the Projects.
 The decision to use or incorporate your Contributions into any of the Projects will be made at the sole discretion of Koj or its authorized delegates.

 ## Disputes

-This Agreement shall be governed by and construed in accordance with the laws of Bern, Switzerland, without giving effect to its principles or rules regarding conflicts of laws, other than such principles directing application of Swiss law.
-The parties hereby submit to venue in, and jurisdiction of the courts located in Switzerland for purposes relating to this Agreement.
+This Agreement shall be governed by and construed in accordance with the laws of Patna, India, without giving effect to its principles or rules regarding conflicts of laws, other than such principles directing application of indian law.
+The parties hereby submit to venue in, and jurisdiction of the courts located in India for purposes relating to this Agreement.
 In the event that any of the provisions of this Agreement shall be held by a court or other tribunal of competent jurisdiction to be unenforceable, the remaining portions hereof shall remain in full force and effect.

 ## Assignment

-You agree that Koj may assign this Agreement, and all of its rights, obligations and licenses hereunder.
+You agree that Raindigi may assign this Agreement, and all of its rights, obligations and licenses hereunder.

 ## Credit